wiktor-k/pysequoia/README.md

 #### VKS

 [Verifying Key Server protocol][VKS] is a custom protocol used currently by keys.openpgp.org key server.
+Keys retrieved via this protocol will contain only User IDs that have been verified (via e-mail) by the server operator.

 [VKS]: https://keys.openpgp.org/about/api